Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 - Generate a **Visitor ID (VID)** to identify that user uniquely.
 - Create a **Signature** to fingerprint the user's device.

 The same Visitor ID is recognized using the fingerprint and persists on subsequent visits, and the signature is updated to capture any new browser/device attributes.
-Digital Fingerprinting uses proprietary fuzzy logic and ML models to match fingerprints with high confidence, even if some attributes change.
+Digital Fingerprinting uses proprietary algorithms and ML models to match fingerprints with high confidence, even if some attributes change.
 A match score indicates this confidence level.

 ## Key Features